 Prior to attending veterinary school, Dr. Rhodes moved to Orlando, Florida in order to work at both Disney’s Animal Kingdom and SeaWorld Orlando in the animal education departments.
 She then continued her education at the University of Florida where she earned her Doctorate of Veterinary Medicine and served as president of the Student Chapter of the American Veterinary Medical Association and Zoological and Wildlife Medicine Club.

 After veterinary school, Dr. Rhodes completed a 1-year internship in general practice and emergency medicine for both small and exotic animals at VCA Valley Animal Hospital in her hometown of Tucson, Arizona.
 This internship included extensive work at the local zoo (Reid Park Zoo) and the Tucson Wildlife Center.

-Dr. Rhodes’ primary veterinary interests include exotic and wildlife medicine, and she is hoping to pursue board certification in exotic medicine while practicing at North Bay Animal Hospital.
+Dr. Rhodes sees dogs and cats and has a strong interest in exotic and wildlife medicine.
+She is hoping to pursue board certification in exotic medicine while practicing at North Bay Animal Hospital.

 Dr. Rhodes moved to Tampa in 2017 with her fiancé, 2 dogs, and 3 cats.
 In her spare time.
 Dr. Rhodes enjoys spending time at the beach, theme parks, and Tampa Bay Lightning Hockey games.
 She also loves to travel, especially to Disney parks, and enjoys reading anything she can get her hands on (especially the Harry Potter books).